matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 2. Inventory (Zaiko)

-In manufacturing, inventory waste means stock that’s been built but isn’t delivering value.
+In manufacturing, inventory waste means stock that's been built but isn't delivering value.
 In software, that inventory lives as unfinished code, unmerged branches, bloated backlogs, and half-validated features.

-Every line of dormant code represents work that’s not learning or earning.
+Every line of dormant code represents work that's not improving services.
 It clogs flow, hides defects, and accumulates merge conflicts, stale dependencies, and forgotten context.

 Lean flow depends on fast feedback.
 When inventory piles up, feedback slows, and value creation stops.
 The focus must shift from starting work to finishing work, which requires limiting work-in-progress.